airaj-raza/airaj-raza/README.md

 # 🧑‍💻 **DevOps Engineer Portfolio**

-Welcome to my DevOps Engineer portfolio!
-I'm **[Your Name]**, a DevOps engineer with expertise in CI/CD pipelines, cloud infrastructure, automation, and system scalability.
+Welcome to my portfolio!
+I'm **Syed Airaj Raza**, a DevOps engineer with expertise in CI/CD pipelines, cloud infrastructure, automation, and system scalability.
 This repository showcases my projects, skills, and contributions to the tech community.

 ---

 ## 🚀 **About Me**

-Hi, I’m **[Your Name]**, a DevOps Engineer with a passion for automation, scalability, and continuous improvement.
+Hi, I’m **Syed Airaj Raza**, a DevOps Engineer with a passion for automation, scalability, and continuous improvement.
 I specialize in building and maintaining CI/CD pipelines, managing cloud infrastructure, and enabling collaboration between development and operations teams to deliver software efficiently and reliably.

 - 🔭 **Current Focus**: Implementing automated infrastructure with Terraform, Kubernetes, and AWS, and optimizing CI/CD pipelines.
 - 🌱 **Learning**: Exploring machine learning integration in DevOps and cloud-native tools like Kubernetes.